 In 1905 he went to Harrow, a leading English school, where he stayed for two years.

-As a student, he had been interested in the struggle of all nations who suffered under foreign rule.
+As a student, he had been interested in the struggle of all nations that suffered under foreign rule.
 He took a keen interest in the Sinn Fein Movement in Ireland.

 The political journey of Jawaharlal Nehru

 1912: Nehru attended the Bankipore Congress session as a delegate.
-The Congress party at that time consisted of moderates and elites, and Nehru immediately doubted the effect they can have on Indian society.
-But he agreed to work with the party n support of the Indian Civil Rights movement led by Gandhi in South Africa.
+The Congress party at that time consisted of moderates and elites, and Nehru immediately doubted the effect they could have on Indian society.
+But he agreed to work with the party in support of the Indian Civil Rights movement led by Gandhi in South Africa.

-The death of Gokhale in 1915 led to fading out of moderate ideology and the political stage was taken over by radical leaders like Bal Gangadhar Tilak and Annie Besant who started the Home rule movement.
+The death of Gokhale in 1915 led to the fading out of moderate ideology and the political stage was taken over by radical leaders like Bal Gangadhar Tilak and Annie Besant who started the Home Rule movement.

 1916: Jawaharlal Nehru met Gandhi Ji for the first time in the Lucknow session of Congress.
 He is said to have been inspired by the senior.